molily/molily.de/_posts/2016-05-16-mobile-web-performance.md

 <li>Lazy-loading of non-critical content</li>
 </ol>

 The basic idea of progressive enhancement is treating every web device [according to its abilities](https://en.wikipedia.org/wiki/From_each_according_to_his_ability,_to_each_according_to_his_needs).
-Progressive enhancement helps to focus on the core features of a web site, which should lead to high performance.
+Progressive enhancement helps to focus on the core features of a website, which should lead to high performance.

 Although I am a [strong proponent of progressive enhancement](/artikel), I think our understanding is yet incomplete and our practices need to be improved continually.
 It seems that progressive enhancement is misunderstood: Enhancements are applied *during load time while the user is watching*.